 Compline (Contemporary) Compline – with Advent Antiphons

 The ancient office of Compline derives its name from a Latin word meaning ‘completion’ (completorium).
 It is above all a service of quietness and reflection before rest at the end of the day.
 It is most effective when the ending is indeed an ending, without additions, conversation or noise….. so those present depart in silence; if at home, they go quietly to bed.
 The Advent Antiphons are refrains which predate the 8.
-Century and they were sung in the evening on the seven days preceding Christmas Eve.
-They are addressed to God, calling for him to come, using a tapestry of scriptural titles and pictures that describe his saving work.
+Century and they were sung in the evening on the seven days preceding Christmas Eve. they are addressed to God, calling for him to come, using a tapestry of scriptural titles and pictures that describe his saving work.

 it being Advent – light candles or your wreath…..